satyndragautam/my-portfolio-makeover-adventure/README.md

 ## 🚀 Portfolio Development:
 Since I’ve previously used HTML, Bootstrap, and CSS during the development of my first app using the Plotly Dash library in Python, it wasn’t much of a hassle.
 However, learning about something new in its original form is what brings excitement to me, and it also helps me gain proficiency in it.
-So, in order to get familiarized with HTML and CSS in a more traditional and sophisticated manner, I initialized this project with a simple and first approach to simply utilize the functionality Iframe provided by Google Site and embed HTML codes in the predefined layout/blocks of the first page of this portfolio.
-Along the way of this development journey, I might be wrong, but I figured out that embedding HTML code with the anticipated results might not work with predefined/existing blocks or layout for all devices.
+So, in order to get familiarized with HTML and CSS in a more traditional manner, I initialized this project with a simple and first approach to simply utilize the functionality `Iframe` provided by Google Site and embed HTML codes in the predefined layout/blocks of the first page of this portfolio.
+Along the way of this development journey, I might be wrong, but I figured out that embedding HTML code with the anticipated results might not work with predefined blocks or layout for all devices.
 So, the more I dug deeper into it, the more confident I became in writing and executing this code.
 Eventually, I started writing complete codes for the whole page while continuously ensuring and defining the responsiveness across various devices throughout the development.